 We at MinistryVoice prepared a lot of free printable sermon note sheets for kids that they can use in writing their learnings or drawings while listening to God’s Word.
 These sermon note sheets are handy for any kids who can write.
-From kindergartners, all the way up to grade 12, these sermon note sheets for kids will surely come in handy whenever you need the kids to put more emotion and interest in the worship service.
+From kindergarten up to grade 12, these sermon note sheets for kids will surely come in handy whenever you need the kids to put more emotion and interest in the worship service.

 This sheet uses different kinds of paper types to separate and organize the different topics and parts of a sermon.
 The design adds cute animals on the pages to attract the kids’ attention to take down notes.

-This second sheet is similar to the previous one in using different kinds of paper types.
-But, this one has a different header and a different organization.
+This second sheet is similar to the previous one using different paper types.
+But this one has a different header and a different organization.
 It has an added box to fill out the title of the message and another one to write the words they did not know.

 This next sheet has a wooden frame background.
 Compared to the previous ones, it has a bigger box for children to write down the words they heard but did not know.
 It also has a bigger font and box for the main passage.
 This helps children to spot and memorize the passage right away.

 This note sheet gives more emphasis on writing the things they learned.
 It highlights that box by using stars in the design.
 Also, this sheet has an application and reflection part.
 In this way, the child can continue to learn and reflect even after the service.

 This sheet emphasizes the visual side of a child’s learning ability by adding a bigger space for drawing.
 This helps children avoid feelings of drowsiness and adds more fun to learning.
 It also has an application part where they can reflect on what they have learned.

 This next sheet has more words and smaller font styles.
 It also has more boxes to write notes into.
 This is more suitable for older kids who can read and write longer sentences and do not have to see lots of pictures to keep their attention.